actypedef/NPU-INT8/README.md

 NPU-INT8 provides python extension for INT8 GEMM kernels, then you can perform INT8 per-token quantization on Ascend NPUs.

 We have tested this on the 910B2 NPU, with CANN 8.3RC1.
-Make sure you run `set_env.sh` after Toolkit installation.
+Make sure you run `set_env.sh` after CANN Toolkit installation.
 See [CATLASS](https://gitcode.com/cann/catlass) for details.

 ## Installation